ICCV 2025 - Honolulu, Hawai'i

 Long-Video Understanding (InfiniBench)

 Understanding long videos (tens of minutes to hours) is a major challenge.
 InfiniBench is a benchmark with 1,000+ hours of video, 111.82K Q&A pairs, and diverse question types.
 It evaluates state-of-the-art multi-modal models and highlights the challenges of long video understanding.
-(Organizers: Eslam Abdelrahman and Mohamed Elhoseiny)

 Details